What are Sleep Disorders?

 Fortunately, an innovative medical device hitting the market, nasal airway stents, offers a non-surgical and effective treatment to effectively support the upper airway passage and allow for better airflow, easier breathing, and improved sleep.

 A report from the Federal Motor Carrier Safety Administration (FMCSA) showed that over 28% of truck drivers have sleep apnea.
-While these drivers are still qualified to work, the FMCSA recommends that they seek medical attention to determine fitness to operate a motor vehicle.
+While these drivers are still qualified to work, the FMCSA recommends that they seek medical attention to determine their fitness to operate a motor vehicle.

 The most common symptoms of sleep apnea include loud snoring, gasping for air during sleep, waking with a dry mouth, morning headache, insomnia, excessive daytime sleepiness, difficulty paying attention, and irritability.